TheOdinProject/curriculum/getting_hired/project_portfolio.md

 * [A Beginner’s Guide to Writing Documentation](http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/)

 ### Show Designs
 A list of portfolios of professional developers.
-Students should analyze these sites to understand what should be on their portfolios and how it should be presented.
+Learners should analyze these sites to understand what should be on their portfolios and how it should be presented.

 <details markdown="block">
   <summary> Links for designs </summary>